GeoVLMath: Enhancing Geometry Reasoning in Vision-Language Models via Cross-Modal Reward for Auxiliary Line Creation

-\textbf{Reinforcement Learning.} To quantify the contribution of reinforcement learning, we ablate it and train the SFT-only variant.
-As shown in Table~\ref{tb:ablation_evaluation}, GeoVLMath-7B with SFT+RL consistently outperforms the SFT-only model, with pronounced drops once RL is removed.
-This improvement reflects how RL drives the policy beyond strict imitation: reward-aligned optimization not only encourages exploration of more effective strategies but also provides credit assignment for beneficial intermediate steps, rather than confining learning to surface-level matching.
-As a result, the model becomes less dependent on dataset-specific heuristics and exhibits more stable performance across the evaluated benchmarks.
-From this perspective, RL functions as a post-SFT catalyst that unlocks latent capacities of the base model and consolidates preliminary SFT competence into robust multistep reasoning, particularly in scenarios demanding deliberate auxiliary-line construction.
+\vpara{Reinforcement Learning.} To quantify the contribution of reinforcement learning, we remove the RL stage and train an SFT-only variant.
+As shown in Table~\ref{tb:ablation_evaluation}, GeoVLMath-7B trained with SFT+RL consistently outperforms its SFT-only counterpart, with clear performance degradation when the RL stage is removed.
+This improvement reflects the role of RL in moving beyond strict imitation: reward-aligned optimization encourages exploration of more effective strategies and enables credit assignment for beneficial intermediate steps, rather than relying on surface-level matching alone.
+As a result, RL acts as a post-SFT catalyst that consolidates preliminary SFT competence into robust multi-step reasoning, particularly in scenarios requiring auxiliary-line construction.